Japanese Title: Boku dake ga Inai Machi

 A man accidentally jumps back to his childhood, giving him a second chance at preventing the deaths of classmates and catching the killer.
 Starts strong, but fluctuates along the way and wilts in the end.

 Recommendation: For mystery fans.
-Despite Erased’s faults, it is an engaging mystery worth your time.
 Go in with tempered expectations against the hype; falling for it will hurt your experience.
 Do note, Erased is not for kids, contrary to the cast’s average age.

 Awards: (hover mouse over each award to see descriptions; click award for more recipients)